wjzhengsh/blockchain/develop_enterprise.md

 ## Step Five: Adding keyValStore information

-1. Next we need to set the **keyValStore** attribute to point to the appropriate directory.
+1. Set the **keyValStore** attribute to point to the appropriate directory.
 Create a directory to use for your **keyValStore**.
 For example, a new directory under your home directory called `.composer-credentials-mychannel`.
 Make sure the **keyValStore** attribute points to your newly created directory in the following format:

         "keyValStore": "/Users/myUserId/.composer-credentials-mychannel",

 ## Step Six: Adding channel information

-1. Replace the channel value in the `connection.json` to match the name of the channel which you plan to create and deploy your business network to.
+1. Replace the channel value in the `connection.json` to match the name of the channel that you plan to create and deploy your business network to.

 ## Step Seven: Adding an mspID

 The **mspID** value in your `connection.json` file should be set to the mspID or your organization.
 The service credentials provide a list of the organizations with their associated mspid values.
 You should use the value from the **mspid** attribute for your organization.

 ## Step Eight: Adding the globalCert
 1. {{site.data.keyword.blockchainfull_notm}} Platform uses a common TLS certificate for the orderers and peers.
-For each orderer and peer there is a **tlsCACerts** attribute which all contain the same certificate.
+For each orderer and peer, there is a **tlsCACerts** attribute that all contain the same certificate.
 Replace the dummy value in the `connection.json` file with the **tlsCACerts** value.
 It should take the following format:

         "globalCert": "-----BEGIN CERTIFICATE-----\r\.......

 ## Step Nine: Preparing your peers

-**Please Note**: This step **must** be performed before creating the channel to deploy a business network to.
+**Please Note**: This step **must** be performed before you create the channel to deploy a business network to.
 If this step is performed after channel creation, a deployed business network **will not start**.

 In the service credentials document under **certificateAuthorities** is an attribute **registrar** containing attributes for **enrollId** and **enrollSecret** in the following format: